-AV ESV LSV / \ V

-- 10 And after he had seen the vision, immediately we endeavoured to go into Macedonia, assuredly gathering that the Lord had called us for to preach the gospel unto them. - 10 And when Paul had seen the vision, immediately we sought to go on into Macedonia, concluding that God had called us to preach the gospel to them. - 10 And when he had seen the vision, immediately we sought to go into Macedonia, concluding that God had called us to proclaim the gospel to them.
+AV ESV LSV vision, im deavoure donia, ass that the L fter he had seen the mediately we en- d to go into Mace- suredly gathering ord had called us for the gospel unto 10 And when Paul had seen the vision, immediately we sought to go on into Macedo- nia, concluding that God had called us to preach the gospel to them.
+10 And when he had seen the vision, immediately we sought to go into Macedonia, concluding that God had called us to proclaim the gospel to them.